prav10194/pokemongo-python-map/README.md

     [+] You are playing Pokemon Go since: 2016-07-14 22:48:54
     [+] POKECOIN: 0
     [+] STARDUST: 100
+    Enter number of cells to search : 4 #Keep the value low in beginning

     Within one step of LatLng: 37.7861784887,-122.408499387 (222m SW from you):
         (92) Gastly